usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-resources/manage-categories.rst

 	* category list
 	* category reset

-.. warning: If you reset the category list, all custom categories you created will be deleted.
+.. warning:: If you reset the category list, all custom categories you created will be deleted.